Sequencers

 - Set

-on all objects. - Disable all TouchConfigurations.
-This is to make sure that nothing unwanted or unpredictable happens, and to help reduce lag.
+CanCollide&CanTouchtofalseon all objects. - Disable all TouchConfigurations.
+This is to make sure they can't be affected by objects outside of the sequence, and to help reduce lag.

 For performance reasons, Sequencers will not run when the game is running below 10FPS.
 A warning message will also be displayed if the Sequencer is looping at an obscene rate (25+ times per second)